saranyathiru1/PlaywrightSauceLabsProject/README.md

 ## Introduction

-This repository contains automated tests for the [Swag Labs web](https://www.saucedemo.com/) application, leveraging **Playwright** with **TypeScript**.
+This repository contains automated tests for the [Swag Labs web](https://www.saucedemo.com/) application, leveraging **Playwright** with **JavaScript**.
 The project follows the Page Object Model (POM) design pattern, aimed at ensuring robust, maintainable tests that validate the core functionality of the application, enabling successful user interaction with the web interface.

 ## Table of Contents